 - 1 tablespoon garlic powder

 - 1 teaspoon ginger, can use paste, fresh, or ground

 - sprinkle unsweetened coconut flakes, optional

 - Sauté the cauliflower rice in a big skillet with no oil over medium-low heat.
 Stir the rice frequently until it dries.
-This step is important, otherwise the cauliflower rice will be soggy and the texture of the dish is completely different.
+This step is important—if skipped, the cauliflower rice will be soggy and the texture of the dish will be completely different.

-- Once the cauliflower rice is dry, add the sesame and olive oils, and stir the mixture to distribute the oil.
+- Once the cauliflower rice is dry, add the sesame and olive oils then stir the mixture to distribute.

-- Add coconut aminos/tamari sauce, peas and carrots, and pineapple to the skillet, then stir to incorporate.
+- Add coconut aminos/tamari sauce, peas, carrots, and pineapple to the skillet then stir to incorporate.